tomarrell/lbadd/README.md

 Work has also already been done to build a distributed version of SQLite called [rqlite](https://github.com/rqlite/rqlite).
 The project uses [raft](https://github.com/hashicorp/raft) consensus in order to keep nodes consistent across the network.

-LBADD aims to be replicate these in a single project.
+LBADD aims to replicate these in a single project.
 LBADD doesn't aim to be nearly as performant as SQLite nor rqlite, and hopefully trades this instead for slightly more clarity and simplicity.

 ## Contributing
 Contributors are more than welcome and much appreciated.
 Please feel free to open a PR to improve anything you don't like, or would like to add.
 No PR is too small!